 This chapter will examine the provision of climate and weather information from the perspective of the private sector.
-This will be achieved by analysing existing relationships between private weather companies and the NHMSs in developed countries, as well as business-to-business relationships between private weather private weather
+This will be achieved by analysing existing relationships between private weather companies and the NHMSs in developed countries, as well as business-to-business relationships between private weather providers and end users.